KingTechNL/KingTech.Web.SimpleFileServer/README.md

 # Usage
+The SimpleFileServer consists of 3 parts:
+	- The main service, loading several plugins and exposing files over an HTTP(S) connection.
+	- The file source plugins, enabling the main service to expose files from different locations (e.g. the file system, an sFTP server or cloud service like onedrive).
+	- The transformer plugins, allowing server-side transformations to be applied to the retrieved files (e.g. image resizing).
+When setting the `ENABLE_SWAGGER=true` environment variable, a swagger interface will be exposed on `[host]/swagger`.
+This interface represents an interactive OpenAPI documentation of the different endpoints available on the SimpleFileServer.

 ## File Sources
 File sources are used to fetch files from different locations, e.g. the filesystem, an sFTP server or cloud service like onedrive.